rjohnsen/threathunting-book/content/part-2/ingesting-windows-logs.md

 ## Introduction

 **Windows logs are vital for threat hunters because they provide critical insights into system activities, security incidents, and potential vulnerabilities.
-These logs capture detailed information about user actions, application behaviors, and system events, helping to identify suspicious activities and trace the steps of potential threats.
-By analyzing Windows Event Logs, threat hunters can detect anomalies, investigate security breaches, and ensure robust system defenses.**
+These logs capture detailed information about user actions, application behaviours, and system events, helping to identify suspicious activities and trace the steps of potential threats.
+By analysing Windows Event Logs, threat hunters can detect anomalies, investigate security breaches, and ensure robust system defences.**

 **This chapter offers a generic guide for ingesting Windows `.evtx` logs into OpenSearch.
-This process will help you centralize and analyze your Windows logs, facilitating more effective threat detection and response within your security infrastructure.**
+This process will help you centralise and analyse your Windows logs, facilitating more effective threat detection and response within your security infrastructure.**

 ---